SovereignCloudStack/hardware-landscape/documentation/System_Deployment.md

 - it is necessary to buy a BMC license to be able to automate the system at all (which surprises us in 2024 if the systems are intended for use in the data center)
 - we have three generations of systems in use here, these are automated in different ways, but some features are also missing in new generations (AMI BMC 04.0, AMI BMC 01.01.10, OpenBMC 51.02.13.00)
-- various functions such as setting the next boot device do not work, although the Redfish API accepts the setting without complaint
+- various functions such as setting the next boot device do not work or work only on specific devices, although the Redfish API accepts the setting without complaint
 - there are no usable or clearly understandable API specifications as is typically known from systems that use OpenAPI
 - The Redfish API realized by Supermicro is simply a rather cumbersome API
 - The systems reconfigure their boot order independently, the exact meaning behind this is not clear to us and we have not found a way to change this behavior